-- The level of coverage provided by Internal Audit was considered substantial. - Only 1 report provided a 'Limited' control assurance rating, all others were either 'Comprehensive' or 'Reasonable'. - There were no 'critical risk' recommendations made and only 1 recommendation attracted a 'significant risk' rating within any audit reports issued in 2014/15. - There were no adverse implications for the Authority's Annual Governance Statement arising from any of the work that Internal Audit has undertaken in 2014/15. - All of the issues raised within the internal audit reports have been accepted. - Internal Audit's recommendations, or alternative proposed actions made by Management in response to the risk issue, have been agreed to be implemented in all cases but one, where management has chosen to accept the risk. - The Council's system of risk management was examined during 2014/15 and the overall level of assurance was considered Comprehensive - Our overview of the Council's Data Quality through a combination of control self-assessment and specific audit testing deemed that the overall control environment was Reasonable. - Internal Audit's coverage during 2014/15 included an appropriate range of governance areas. - Internal Audit has not been involved in any anti-fraud and corruption work or investigations for the Council during 2014/15.
+- The level of coverage provided by Internal Audit was considered substantial. - Only 2 reports provided a 'Limited' control assurance rating, all others were either 'Comprehensive' or 'Reasonable'. - There wasn't any 'critical risk' or 'significant risk' recommendations made within any audit reports issued in 2015-16. - There were no adverse implications for the Authority's Annual Governance Statement arising from any of the work that Internal Audit has undertaken in 2015-16. - All but one of the issues raised within the internal audit reports have been accepted.
+This related to declarations of interest. - Internal Audit's recommendations, or alternative proposed actions made by Management in response to the risk issue, have been agreed to be implemented in all cases but seven low risk issues, where management has chosen to accept the risk. - The Council's system of risk management was finalised in May 2015 and the overall level of assurance at that time was considered Comprehensive.
+Three of the four low risk recommendations made have now been addressed. - Our overview of the Council's Data Quality through a combination of control self-assessment and specific audit testing deemed that the overall control environment was Comprehensive.